DU'IT can get paint off your hands

 DU’IT Tough Scrub is a 3-in-1 moisturising hand scrub that works as hard as your hands.
 This hand scrub cleans, exfoliates and moisturises the skin and contains no harsh chemicals or irritants that dry out the skin.

-It cleans stubborn dirt, removes odour, grease and grime, whilst leaving your hands silky smooth.
+It cleans stubborn dirt, and removes odour, grease and grime, whilst leaving your hands silky smooth.

 Tough Hands